Dirac particle in Newman-Unti-Tamburino spacetime: Radial equations

 \end{small}

 In order to study the radiation emitted by the black hole, let us find the appro\-xi\-mate equation for the radial function near the exterior horizon $x \rightarrow x_2$.
-Expanding into a series in the vicinity of $x_2=1/2(x_g+\sqrt{x_g^2+4a^2})$ and preserving only the larger terms, we obtain the equation
+Preserving only the largest terms in the previous equation, we obtain

 The possible structure for the solutions is $(x-x_2)^A$.
-Substituting this into eq. (\ref{eqZ3e4x2}) and neglecting by the last term, we get
+Substituting this into eq. (\ref{eqZ3e4x2}) and neglecting the last term, we get